Port of Melbourne has ongoing dredging obligations to ensure the safe passage of ships visiting the port.

-As Melbourne's population is growing larger, vessels are visiting Melbourne to supply everyday household good to Victorian families.
+As Melbourne's population is growing larger, vessels are visiting Melbourne to supply everyday household goods to Victorian families.

 As a result of increased demand we need to ensure that these ships can safely berth at the Port of Melbourne.